Bio3SS/Bio3SS.github.io/announce.md

 Hello and Happy New year!

 * The [course resource page](/index.html) is your main source for course info
-	* All posts will be made to the resource page _and_ to Avenue
+	* All announcements will be made to the resource page _and_ to Avenue

 * Please print the [Handouts for the Introductory Unit](/materials/intro.handouts.pdf) and bring them to class on Monday.